georlia/PowerBI-Projects/LEGO-Set-Analysis/README.md

 ## Repository Contents
   * `/Datasets`: The LEGO sets CSV dataset.
-  * `/Media`: A video walkthrough of the analytical report.
+  * `/Media`: A video walkthrough of the interactive report.
-  * `LEGO-Set-Explorer.pbix`: The final Power BI analytical report.
+  * `LEGO-Set-Explorer.pbix`: The final Power BI interactive report.
   * `Lego_Logo.png`: A logo of LEGO company.